DR1_Run_6 - Measure qubit from McDermott

 3) Now using above readout settings we will search for qubit in range 5.4-6.4 GHz by applying high level (0dBm) and 500 ns pulse prior to the readout pulse.
 Since the readout signal is very weak each point will have 10k averages.

-#9 Updated by Daniil Frolov about 1 month ago
+#9 Updated by Daniil Frolov 3 months ago

 - File 516192020.JPG 516192020.JPG added